jhass/nextcloud-keeweb/README.md

 # Keeweb for Nextcloud

+**WARNING: KeeWeb itself is not maintained any longer (see note about NC 28 and newer below) and future versions of Nextcloud may not be supported any longer!**

 [Nextcloud](https://nextcloud.com/) is an open source, self-hosted file sync and share and communication app platform.
 [Keeweb](https://keeweb.info/) is a web application for working with databases of the Keepass password manager.